dheavy/calliope-core/README.md

 # calliope-core

-Smart contracts for codename Calliope, an application powering the NFTV model in Fashion
+Smart contracts for codename Calliope, an application powering the NFTV model in Fashion.
+Inpired by the Zora protocol.

 ## Protocol Overview